Tender crisp pan fried Szechuan Beans flavored with ginger, chili paste, and rice vinegar. This is a healthier alternative to the deep fried version.

 Always choose crisp, firm, and brightly colored beans.
 If possible, avoid beans with heavy pods as these are mature beans past their prime for eating.
 Thinner beans tend to be sweeter and more tender.
 Refrigerate beans for no more than a few days as they do spoil easily.
 Wash and drain well before using.

-This popular dish is usually made with green beans but waxed beans or a mix of the two work just as well.
-Since I often use green beans, I chose to use the later this time and named the dish Szechuan Yellow Beans instead.
+This Szechuan Beans stir fry is often made with green beans but waxed beans or a mix of the two work just as well.
+Since I often use green beans, I chose to use yellow or waxed beans this time.
 Please use green beans if yellow beans are not available where you live.

 The heat level can easily be adjusted in this recipe.
 I used a teaspoon of gochujang, a Korean chili paste easily available here.
 They come conveniently packed in rectangular plastic containers.